khdxsohee/login-form-ui/README.md

 # Custom Login Form Design

 This project contains a modern and visually appealing login form created with pure HTML and CSS.
-The design is inspired by the clubhouse ui design, featuring a clean layout, social media login options, and a distinct background.
+The design is inspired by the login ui design, featuring a clean layout, social media login options, and a distinct background.

 ## Features